ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/GenerateMessage.rst

 - **detectDatatypeFrom** - number of rows that are used to detect the data type of the field;
   default value is 4.
+  This value must be at least 1
-  (optional for header and not needed for PMML).
+  and no larger than the number of rows in the data (optional for header and not needed for PMML).

 Usage